Estimating Vote Shares

 PredictIt managed fifty-six (56) prediction markets for the 2020 presidential election.
 These corresponded to Electoral College voting units or markets.
 For forty-eight states, there is one winner-take-all market.
 Maine has three markets.
 Nebraska has four markets, and there is one market for the District of Columbia.

-We examine the relationship between the Democratic probability of winning on election day and the actual two-party vote share of the Democratic party.
+We examine the relationship between the Democratic normalized price of winning on election day and the actual two-party vote share of the Democratic party.
 We fit a generalized linear model to these data, a model that can then be used to estimate two-party vote shares of the popular vote in future elections, including the presidential election of 2024.

 Prediction market prices at both the low and high extremes need to be brought in line with actual vote shares.
 The generalized linear model fit to these data provides a data-based mechanism for doing this.
 The resulting two-party vote share estimates can then be used in top-down estimation of Electoral College votes.